speediedan/finetuning-scheduler/docs/source/advanced/optimizer_reinitialization.rst

 Advanced Usage Examples: Explicit and Implicit Mode Concurrent Optimizer and LR Scheduler Reinitialization
 **********************************************************************************************************
-Demonstration optimizer and concurrent LR scheduler reinitialization configurations for both explicit and fine-tuning scheduling contexts are available under ``./fts_examples/stable/config/advanced/reinit_optim_lr``.
+Demonstration optimizer and concurrent lr scheduler reinitialization configurations for both explicit and fine-tuning scheduling contexts are available under ``./fts_examples/stable/config/advanced/reinit_optim_lr``.

-The concurrent optimizer and LR scheduler reinitialization examples use the same code and have the same dependencies as the LR scheduler reinitialization-only (with the exception of requiring FTS >= ``2.1.0`` ) :ref:`examples<advanced-fine-tuning-lr-example>`.
+The concurrent optimizer and lr scheduler reinitialization examples use the same code and have the same dependencies as the lr scheduler reinitialization-only (with the exception of requiring FTS >= ``2.1.0`` ) :ref:`examples<advanced-fine-tuning-lr-example>`.

 The two different demo schedule configurations are composed with shared defaults (``./config/fts_defaults.yaml``).

 .. code-block:: bash

-    # Demo concurrent optimizer and LR scheduler reinitializations...
+    # Demo concurrent optimizer and lr scheduler reinitializations...
     cd ./fts_examples/stable

     # with an explicitly defined fine-tuning schedule: